AIRES: A system for air shower simulations: Using the summary program AiresSry

 \section{Using the summary program AiresSry}

-Every time a task is completed, the simulation programs invoke some output procedures that create a {\em summary file\/} displaying a series of results related with the already finished simulations.
+Every time a task is completed, the simulation programs invoke some output procedures that create a {\em summary file \/} displaying a series of results related with the already finished simulations; a {\em task summary script file \/} can also be created.
 As it will be discussed in this section, there are several IDL directives that allow controlling such AIRES output data.

 The summary program, \kwbf;AiresSry;, which is part of the AIRES system allows the user to process the simulation data contained within the {\em internal dump file (IDF) \/} or, equivalently, the {\em portable dump file (ADF) ,\/} and retrieve any of the available observables, similarly as the main simulation programs do.
 It is worthwhile mentioning that \kwbf;AiresSry; can be used {\em before\/} as well as {\em after\/} the simulations are finished.
 In the first case it is possible to monitor the development of the simulation task while the former alternative is most convenient for analysis tasks.
 Backwards compatibility is always ensured: Old IDF's or ADF's generated with any previous version of AIRES can be processed normally using \kwbf;AiresSry;.\footnote{Notice, however, that a set of {\em simulations\/} created using a determined version of AIRES must be ended using the same version.}